andylamp/dotfiles/notes/glances.md

 # Glances monitoring

-Glances is great task manager replacement tool (and much more) - it's my preferred way to get a summary of my system resources with ease.
+[Glances][1] is great `ps` replacement tool (and much more) - it's my preferred way to get a summary of my system resources with ease.
 Since I have only used this in `Unix` based machines I cannot comment how well it works on Windows.

 # Installing it